rsyslog/rsyslog/source/configuration/modules/omstdout.rst

    "binary", "on", "no", "``$ActionOMStdoutEnsureLFEnding``"

-Makes sure, that each essage is written with a terminating LF.
+Makes sure, that each message is written with a terminating LF.
 If the message contains a trailing LF, none is added.
 This is needed for the automated tests.